Tinkerforge/doc/en/source/Kits/HardwareHacking/ForBeginners.rst

 Of course we can add a second switch in parallel to the first one, such that the LED will be on if one of the two switches is closed.
 If both are switches are closed the LED will be on, too.
-If one switch is close, the other one can not affect the state of the LED.
+If one switch is closed, the other one can not affect the state of the LED.
 The LED will be on.

 .. image:: /Images/Kits/hardware_hacking_for_beginner_schematic_two_switches_350.jpg